-Did you know that we bought a farm in Portugal and are restoring it into our rural campus for UnSchool programs, retreats and all things creative change-making??
+Did you know that we are restoring a farm in Portugal into our rural campus for UnSchool programs, retreats and all things creative change-making?
 This year as we set up the main space, we are running small cretaive residency retreats.
 You can apply now for a 3, 5 or 7 day creative residnecy on the farm!

 Applications Are Officially Live for Our Cape Town Fellowship Program!